AdobeDocs/target.en/help/main/c-experiences/c-manage-content/manage-content.md

    For detailed information about the tasks you can perform on offers and folders, see [Work with content in the Asset library](/help/main/c-experiences/c-manage-content/assets-working.md).

+   >[!NOTE]
+   >
+   >Image offers are not part of the [Enterprise User Permissions](/help/main/administrating-target/c-user-management/property-channel/property-channel.md) model.

 ## Viewing offer definitions {#section_6B059DD121434E6292CAB393507D010E}

 You can view offer definition details on a pop-up card in the [!UICONTROL Offers] library without opening the offer.